MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 # Managing Environments

-The **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] provides you with an overview of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] production and sandbox environments for the tenant, and you can manage upgrades for each environment.
+The **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] provides you with an overview of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] production and sandbox environments for the tenant, and you can manage updates for each environment.

 > [!div class="mx-imgBorder"]
 > ![Business Central Admin Center](../developer/media/admin/business_central_admin_center.png)